MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 ---

-You've now finished configuring the passwordless connection, you can continue to fill in the following blades or click **Review + create** to deploy the offer.
+You've now finished configuring the passwordless connection.
+You can continue to fill in the following blades or Select **Review + create**, then **Create** to deploy the offer.

 ## Verify database connection

-The database connection is configured successfully if the offer deployment is completed without error.
+The database connection is configured successfully if the offer deployment completes without error.

-Take [Oracle WebLogic Server Cluster on VMs](https://aka.ms/wls-vm-cluster) as an example, after the deployment completes, select **Outputs**.
-You'll find the URL of the WebLogic Administration Console.
+Continuing to take [Oracle WebLogic Server Cluster on VMs](https://aka.ms/wls-vm-cluster) as an example, after the deployment completes, select **Outputs**.
+You'll find the URL of the WebLogic Administration Console as the value of the **adminConsoleUrl** output.

-- To view the WebLogic Administration Console, first copy the value of the output variable `adminConsole`.
+- To view the WebLogic Administration Console, first copy the value of the output variable `adminConsoleUrl`.
 Next, paste the value into your browser address bar and press **Enter** to open the sign-in page of the WebLogic Administration Console.
-- Log in the WebLogic Administration Console with your username and password.
+- Sign in to the WebLogic Administration Console with the username and password you provided on the **Basics** blade.
-- Under the **Domain Structure**, select **Services**, **Data Sources**, **testpasswordless**, **Monitoring**, you'll find the state of data source is **Running**, as shown in the following screenshot.
+- Under the **Domain Structure**, select **Services**, **Data Sources**, then **testpasswordless**.
+- Select the **Monitoring** tab.
+You'll find the state of data source is **Running**, as shown in the following screenshot.

 ### [MySQL Flexible Server](#tab/mysql-flexible-server)